Dejanvuk/CHIP-8-Emulator/README.md

 ___
 ## TO-DO:
-- [] Rewrite it using C++
+- [ ] Rewrite it using C++
-- [] Rewrite a copy using SDL with OpenGL for graphic display, GLFW for keyboard input and Irrklang for audio sound
+- [ ] Rewrite a copy replacing SDL with OpenGL for graphic display, GLFW for keyboard input and Irrklang for audio sound
-- [] Rewrite a copy using DirectX 11 for graphic display, keyboard input and audio sound.
+- [ ] Rewrite a copy replacing SDL with DirectX 11 for graphic display, keyboard input and audio sound